matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

         - Exponential decay becomes spuriously steep

-    Validation: The agreement between raw SPP results (using Pandas DatetimeIndex alignment) and precise-product results (using the same methodology in Papers 1 and 2) confirms the alignment approach is correct.
+    Validation: The agreement between raw SPP results (using Pandas DatetimeIndex alignment) and precise-product results (using the same methodology in Papers 1 and 2) supports the alignment approach.

 ### 4.6 Uncertainty Estimation